jorenheit/rinku/readme.md

   ```
 Furthermore, all types defined by Rinku are in the `Rinku` namespace.
 Simply use a `using namespace Rinku` directive to make them available to the namespace you're working from.
 The examples in this guide will assume that the macro has been defined and the Rinku namespace is imported.

+## Compiletime vs. Runtime
+The setup of the system can only be done at compiletime.
+Signals are compiletime entities (types) which are passed as template parameters, so these functions cannot be called at runtime using runtime-determined signals.
+This was a deliberate choice; the compiler will catch a lot of wiring mistakes because it knows which signals belong to which modules, if these are inputs or outputs, etc. Rinku is therefore not meant as a backend for a dynamic system-building experience.

+Once the system is built, it can be interacted with during runtime if you choose to.
+Many access-function have compiletime and runtime variants.
+If you have all the information at compiletime, simply use the corresponding compiletime variants (or macro's) as this is the fastest way to run your system (no name-lookups).
+If you're buildig a more advanced and interactive experience, runtime variants are available (and no macro aliases).
+For more information on these advanced features, see the corresponding chapter and function references at the end of this document.

 ## Creating a Module
 To create a new module to be part of a system we take the following steps:
 1. Define input and output signals for the module.